-&lt;sup>8 Personal finance includes overseas employment loan, home loan (to the extent they do not qualify for treatment as claims secured by residential property), direct deprived sector loan.
+Personal finance includes overseas employment loan, home loan (to the extent they do not qualify for treatment as claims secured by residential property), direct deprived sector loan.

-&lt;sup>9 Aggregated exposure means gross amount (i.e. not taking any credit risk mitigation into account) of all forms of credit exposures (e.g. loans or commitments) that individually satisfy the three other criteria.
-In addition, "on one counterpart" refers to one or several entities that may be considered as a single group.
+Aggregated exposure means gross amount (i.e. not taking any credit risk mitigation into account) of all forms of credit exposures availed from the bank.

+8 Counterpart refers to one or a group of borrowers defined by the NRB directives as a single obligor.